A Brief Introduction to X-Ray Machine

 If the DGCI doesn’t ask for a Technical Presentation or Subject Expert Committee (SEC) audit, it takes around 6-9 months to obtain a Medical Devices Registration.
 In cases where Technical Presentation or Subject Expert Committee (SEC) audit, is required, it may take additional 3-6 months.

-Once obtained the Registration Certificate shall be valid for a total period of 3 years from the date of issue of registration unless suspended or cancelled by the DGCI authority for proper causes.
+Once obtained the Registration Certificate shall be valid for a total period of 3 years from the date of issue of registration unless suspended or canceled by the DGCI authority for proper causes.

 Re-registration or Renewal of the Registration Certificate